 Here’s What You Need To Do In Order To Rank Your Gig Higher

 I will list the most important things that you need to do, that we also did, which will give your gig the extra edge and allow it to naturally grow and get more and more orders.
-We have been on Fiverr for about 7 months now and I can confidently say that we are doing pretty well considering the feedback from this thread.
+We have been on Fiverr for about 7 months now and I can confidently say that we are doing pretty well.
 Here’s what our Fiverr account currently looks like financially:

 Just over $5k in 7 months is not too shabby considering the level of competition in the SEO niche on Fiverr and the fact that I have not been seriously promoting our Fiverr services in the past 3 months since I have been mainly focused on creating and growing this site.
 Keep in mind that this would have been a lot, lot more if I would have let our SEO content gig grow, but I decided to stop it in order to create this site and focus all the writing here.
 Also, we have 0% cancellation rate which is not very easy to achieve and not a single negative review out of more than 550 orders: